hotwired/turbo-rails/README.md

 <% end %>
 ```

-When the user will click on the `Edit this todo` link, as direct response to this direct user interaction, the turbo frame will be replaced with the one in the `edit.html.erb` page automatically.
+When the user clicks on the `Edit this todo` link, as a direct response to this user interaction, the turbo frame will be automatically replaced with the one in the `edit.html.erb` page.

 [See documentation](https://turbo.hotwired.dev/handbook/frames).